Codeinwp/logo-maker/ARHITECTURE.md

 ## A tale of two brothers.

-### For the moment, there two main parts: the user interface and the rendering engine ( and the backend, maybe in the future).
+### For the moment, there are two main parts: the user interface and the rendering engine ( and the backend, maybe in the future).

 The user interface includes all the components that the user can see.
 Every page has its own React component.
 E.g.: `/#/showcase/` -> `Showcase.tsx`.
 The building blocks for these components are in `assets` and `components` on the `src` folder.
 For passing data through components, we use a state manager similar to React's hooks - see the `store` folder.